shunk031/shunk031.github.io/content/news/phd-dissertation-defense/index.md

 I also thank the Graduate School of Science and Engineering, Hosei University for  for giving me advice from different perspectives and nurturing me.

 In the lab life, I devoted all my energy to research and play under the policy "*play hard, study hard*."
-During my doctoral program, I was particularly supportted by various people, and I would like to give back to the university and academia that have helped me after entering industry.
+During my doctoral program, I was particularly supported by various people, and I would like to give back to the university and academia that have helped me after entering industry.
 I will aim to research and develop cutting-edge technologies for the purpose.

 The dissertation and presentation slides can be found [here](/publication/kitada2023dissertation/).